MathML/website/faq.md

 We are happy that MathJax has already embraced MathML, which is used as its core formula representation language.
 While MathJax has provided an invaluable bridge solution for displaying beautiful math-on-the-web today, the MathML association is focusing on advancing the state of web mathematics tomorrow.

 Our goal towards standards-compliant web mathematics, via native MathML support in all browsers, aims at faster rendering, better accessibility and towards building a healthy ecosystem of math web application development.
 [Quoting MathJax's Manager](http://exchanges.wiley.com/blog/2015/03/02/making-math-and-science-first-class-citizens-on-the-web/), "While we are proud of our accomplishments at MathJax, we know that we can only provide half the solution: native browser support must be the goal".
 Consequently, we hope that the MathJax Consortium will support our manifesto and could become a MathML affiliate.

+**How is the MathML association different from the W3C Math Working Group?**

+The [World Wide Web Consortium (W3C)](http://w3.org) is an "international community that develops open standards to ensure the long-term growth of the Web".
+The [Math working Group (Math WG)](http://www.w3.org/Math/) instantiates this to "facilitate and promote the use of the Web for mathematical and scientific communication".
+The Math WG has developed the MathML representation langauge for the presentation and content of mathematical formulae since 1997, the current recommendation is [MathML3](http://www.w3.org/TR/MathML3/) (April 2014), which was approved as ISO/IEC International Standard in June 2015.

+The MathML association wants to promote the standards (W3C recommendations) developed by the W3C Math WG, support their implementation in web technologies, and raise public awareness about MathML.